-Todd joined Cox & Palmer as counsel after a career in the public service of the Government of Newfoundland and Labrador which culminated with his appointment and service as Deputy Minister and Deputy Attorney General with the Department of Justice and Public Safety.
+Todd is a partner in the St. John’s office of Cox & Palmer.
+He joined Cox & Palmer as counsel after a career in the public service of the Government of Newfoundland and Labrador which culminated with his appointment and service as Deputy Minister and Deputy Attorney General with the Department of Justice and Public Safety.

 Todd’s 16-year career with the Government of Newfoundland and Labrador included roles both as solicitor and in management.
 As solicitor, he acted as lead counsel for the province in a broad range of government’s commercial, regulatory and administrative activities.
 These included serving as lead counsel on major offshore energy developments, mega-project participation and financing, the creation and governance of Crown corporations, as well as participation in the drafting of the legislative frameworks governing the development of the province’s offshore.

 The scope of his government practice also included involvement in all forms of public legal practice, including administrative law, constitutional law, regulatory enforcement, and human resources and collective bargaining matters.
 His management experience included serving as the head of government’s internal law firm, as well as Assistant Deputy Minister of Courts and Legal Services, prior to serving in senior management as Deputy Minister and Deputy Attorney General.

 Prior to joining government in 2001, Todd was an associate at Cox & Palmer for 5 years, practising in corporate commercial and energy and natural resources law, having articled with the firm upon graduation from the University of Toronto.

 Deputy Minister and Deputy Attorney General of the Department of Justice and Public Safety of the Government of Newfoundland and Labrador: